erikhyrkas/snakes/README.md

 `"Why did it have to be snakes?"`

-## Current Development: Why Snakes - 323M v0.2 Base Model
+## Current Development: Why Snakes - ??
+Million v0.3 Base Model

-I am currently working towards a v0.2 base model, refining the design to better align with my specific goals and hardware constraints.

-The v0.2 model has 323,268,881 parameters and a vocabulary of 48,913 tokens.

-I'm currently using a single `A100 PCIE` with 40 GB of video memory for training this model.
-I ended up only using 36.6 gb of the 40 gb available.
-I probably should have upped the batch size, but I didn't want to restart.
+## Previous Releases:
+### Why Snakes - 99 Million v0.2 Base Model

+See release notes for v0.2.
+It wasn't super good, but it was more faithful to the Mamba 2 paper.
+I trained on an a100 with 80 gb of video memory.

+The v0.1 model was better.

-### Previous Release: Why Snakes - 120 Million v0.1 Base Model
+### Why Snakes - 120 Million v0.1 Base Model

 The "Why Snakes" 120 Million v0.1 base model is an example Large Language Model (LLM) that leverages State Space Model (SSM) concepts from the Mamba 2 paper for its attention mechanism.
 You can find it on the release page of the GitHub page.

-### Design Philosophy and Goals:
+## Design Philosophy and Goals:

 Mamba 2 integrates traditional transformer attention into SSM-based attention, but that approach does not align with my objectives.
 There are still valuable learnings from their paper and findings, though.